-- Ensure your child is well positioned, either at the dining table in a booster seat or at a small table and chair, with feet supported (use a footrest if necessary), and back against the chair - Try to encourage your children to sit when eating instead of wandering around with food - It may help to use the same routine and layout at each mealtime making it easier for your child to identify familiar items i.e. spoon, cup, bowl, plate - Limit distractions -reduce background noise by turning the TV off and removing iPads/tablets/phones - Use a non-slip mat underneath the plate/bowl will help steady utensils from moving - Eat with your children so that you can show them how to use cutlery and they can copy your behaviour at mealtimes - Use play opportunities out with mealtime to practice developing their skills, i.e. helping with baking, decorating cookies, playing with playdough - Encourage a good cutlery grasp right from the start; your child's index finger should point down the back of the fork towards the prongs - You may wish to introduce a blunt knife to cut through playdough sausages, with index finger placed on the back of the knife towards the blade - When you are confident your child can use a blunt knife, you can consider introducing the knife and fork together
+- Ensure your child is well positioned, either at the dining table in a booster seat or at a small table and chair, with feet supported (use a footrest if necessary), and back against the chair. - Try to encourage your children to sit when eating instead of wandering around with food - It may help to use the same routine and layout at each mealtime making it easier for your child to identify familiar items i.e. spoon, cup, bowl, plate - Limit distractions -reduce background noise by turning the TV off and removing iPads/tablets/phones - Use a non-slip mat underneath the plate/bowl will help steady utensils from moving - Eat with your children so that you can show them how to use cutlery and they can copy your behaviour at mealtime - Use play opportunities out with mealtime to practice developing their skills, i.e. helping with baking, decorating cookies, playing with playdough - You may wish to introduce a blunt knife to cut through playdough sausages or soft foods such as bananas. - When you are confident your child can use a blunt knife, you can consider introducing the knife and fork together. - Encourage a good cutlery grasp right from the start; your child's index finger should point down the back of the knife and fork towards the blade and prongs.